Total Items For Sale: 23080

 If ordering less than $60.00 we add $3.99 postage as ALL orders are sent insured.
 WE pay the postage for U.S. delivered packages on orders of $60.00 or more, except for supplies orders for which we will add $12.99 for shipping within the USA and more for international shipping.
 Customers outside the USA who order supplies should confirm the shipping price.

-International Orders: Orders below $60.00 shipped Outside the USA will be charged $14.99 USD for shipping.
-They will NOT be sent insured (at Customer's Risk).
+International Orders: Orders below $60.00 shipped Outside the USA will be charged $17.99 USD for shipping.
+They will usually be sent insured.
 For orders of $60. or more Outside the U.S.A. we can usually send your package by Registered Airmail for an extra $18.00 USD.
 For the quickest delivery, Express U.S.Airmail (EMS) please add another $27.00 based on weight.
 Customers outside the USA who order supplies should confirm the shipping price in advance.

 All orders should include your name, address, and Telephone number.
 Florida residents please add 6.5% sales tax.
 Refund if sold out ...
 No Credit Slips!